Easy Blackberry Cobbler Recipe

 Blackberry cobbler in a white 9x13 baking dish ready to be served.

 Rest and serve.
 Rest the cobbler for about 3 minutes and then serve warm.
+Top with a scoop of vanilla ice cream if you wish.

-Recipe tip
+Recipe Tip

-Vanilla ice cream on top of blackberry cobbler in a white bowl
+Vanilla ice cream on top of blackberry cobbler in a white bowl.

 Storage Tips

 To freeze.
 Bake in a freezer-safe baking dish and cool completely.
-Wrap tightly with freezer-safe wrap topped with foil.
+Wrap tightly with freezer-safe wrap, topped with foil.
 Freeze for up to 3 months.
 To serve, allow to thaw in the refrigerator overnight.
 Reheat and serve.

 Substitutions and Variations